top of page

 Stomach 36

 • Liver - Anger: Stress, the ever-present state in our society, stagnates the Liver system.
-You may feel anger, irritation, frustration, or even rage, which blocks the free flow of energy and blood circulation in our bodies.
-When the Liver is blocked we may experience rib pain, headaches, angry outbursts, or sexual dysfunction.
-The Liver system rules the reproductive organs.
+Grief can put us into a fight or flight state and bring up a lot of anger as we process our emotions.
+You may feel irritation, frustration, or even rage, which blocks the free flow of energy and blood circulation in our bodies.
+When the Liver is blocked we may experience rib pain, headaches, angry outbursts, or hormonal irregularities.
 When the Liver is in balance we are kind, generous, and creative.

 Foods to support the Liver: leafy greens, sprouts, citrus fruits